-As for gastronomy, the city of Florianópolis is famous for seafood dishes.
+As for gastronomy, the city of Florianópolis is famous for its seafood dishes.
 One example is oysters, as the capital is the largest oyster producer in Brazil.
 Other famous dishes on the island are the Sequência de Camarões which consists of shrimp prepared in different ways (fried, roasted, breaded, steamed) and fish such as mullet and anchovy.

 Gaziantep, Turkey (2015)

-Gaziantep has a wide variety of agricultural products, such as grains, vegetables, fruits and dozens of different local herbs and spices capable of creating more than four hundred different dishes.
+Gaziantep has a wide variety of agricultural products, such as grains, vegetables, fruits, and dozens of different local herbs and spices capable of creating more than four hundred different dishes.
 The city also has an immense diversity of cooking techniques and ways of consuming food – an example is kebab, one of Gaziantep’s most famous dishes, which has more than thirty varieties.

 Hatay, Turkey (2017)

 Situated in southern Turkey, in the heart of the Amik valley, the city of Hatay has a multicultural identity inherited from its location on the ancient Silk Road.
-There is said that thirteen world civilizations have influenced and shaped their cuisine with cuisines from the Middle East, Anatolia and the Mediterranean.
+There is said that thirteen world civilizations have influenced and shaped their cuisine with cuisines from the Middle East, Anatolia, and the Mediterranean.

 Typical Hatay dishes include Zeytin Salatası (olive salad) which is made by placing green olives one by one in a copper bowl and served with olive oil and pomegranate syrup.
-Another famous dish is the Abugannus, made from eggplants, tomatoes and peppers grilled over hot coals or in the stone oven, also served with lots of olive oil and pomegranate syrup.
+Another famous dish is the Abugannus, made from eggplants, tomatoes, and peppers grilled over hot coals or in the stone oven, also served with lots of olive oil and pomegranate syrup.